When is agitation due to delirium versus dementia?

 Agitation can have multiple causes in an older hospitalized patient.
 The most common causes are delirium, dementia, and psychiatric disorders.

 Delirium is present in 14–24% of patients admitted to the hospital, and arises in 6–56% of patients during hospitalization.
 The prevalence of delirium increases with age.
 Among older adults, it can be the sole presenting symptom for medical illness such as infection or cardiac ischemia.
-The diagnosis of delirium is made from bedside observation, and although the diagnostic criteria are still evolving, most agree that it consists of an acute change in cognition that results in ...
+The diagnosis of delirium is made from bedside observation, and although the diagnostic criteria are still evolving, most agree that it consists of an acute change in cognition ...